 Following a downward trend in

-manufacturing observed throughout 2016, employment in this industry rose
+manufacturing throughout 2016, employment rose by 25,000 in May, the

 In wholesale and retail trade, employment

 increased for the third time in four months, up 15,000 in May, powered

 by gains in Ontario.
 On a year-over-year basis, there were 74,000

 (+2.7%) more people employed in the industry.
 Wholesale and retail trade